 We know that the only way to approach perfection is to ship early and often.

-We have a really big vision: to democratize the web.
-While it’s important to keep that in mind, we know that the only way to get there is day by day, week by week.
-We don’t have 6 month roadmaps.
-Instead, we learn quickly and use that knowledge to figure out the best way to accomplish our goals.
+We have a really big vision – to democratize the web.
+While it’s important to keep that in mind, we know that the only way to get there is week-by-week, day-by-day.
+We don’t have six-month product roadmaps.
+Instead, we learn quickly and leverage those learnings to figure out the best way to accomplish our goals.

-This kind of work environment isn’t for everyone, but for people who want to move fast, learn quickly, and increment towards perfection, it’s addictive.
+This kind of work environment isn’t for everyone, but it is for people who love to move fast, learn a lot, and make incremental progress towards perfection.

 Impressive Team Members